steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Parameters+Automation/Index.md

 #### Sliders & Knobs

-These kind of controls usually control continuous parameters and they are usually operated with the mouse.
+This kind of controls usually control continuous parameters and they are usually operated with the mouse.
 This common case is the most simple to handle: On mouse-click-down call beginEdit (followed by performEdit when the control allows a jump), on mouse-drag call performEdit and on mouse-click-up call endEdit.

 Trouble starts with the **mouse wheel**: There simply is nothing like a defined start or end when the wheel is operated - each wheel event arrives 'out of the blue'.
 The only way to enable proper automation recording in this case is the usage of a timer.

 - A plug-in implementation should call beginEdit when the first wheel event is handled and start a timer (followed by the first call to performEdit).
 Further wheel events that arrive inside of the timeout interval are reported with performEdit and the timer is restarted.
-When the timeout period has passed without further events, endEdit should be called and the timer can be removed.</p>
+When the timeout period has passed without further events, endEdit should be called and the timer can be removed.
 - But since it is the host's task to record automation data, one could argue that it should be the host's task to take care of the timer in this case.
 This is the reason for the following exception to the rule:
   - Mouse wheel events can be reported without beginEdit and endEdit to the host.
 The host must be prepared to receive a performEdit without a previous call of beginEdit for a parameter and handle the timeout itself.

 #### Buttons / Radio Groups / Pop-up Menus

-These kind of controls usually control discrete parameters and simply switch the state of something.
+This kind of controls usually control discrete parameters and simply switch the state of something.
 A proper handling is to call beginEdit, performEdit and endEdit in a row.
 The affected parameter has to be exported to the host with the correct step count because discrete parameters are handled differently than continuous parameters in regard to automation.

 Mouse wheel handling usually is not supported for buttons, but sometimes for pop-up menus.
 Discrete parameters do not require the usage of a timer in order to be recorded correctly.